fakherthecto/fakherthecto/README.md

 - 👋 Hi, I’m @fakher-bourray
-- 👀 I’m interested in devops
+- 👀 I’m interested in It
-- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on project management
 - 📫 How to reach me fakherbourray@gmail.com